-Chris Qwazi is an accomplished photo-journalist who started out as a freelancer in the brutal and euphoric 1980s - a time when Port Elizabeth and the Eastern Cape were exploding into resistance against Apartheid and its brutal military and police repression of millions of South Africans.
+Chris Qwazi, a photo-journalist, started out as a freelancer in the 1980s at a time of increased resistance against Apartheid in Port Elizabeth, and the Eastern Cape.
 He photographed this era and continues to record images of contemporary, post-apartheid South Africa in the Eastern Cape.

-Qwazi also contributed towards the book, as well as the exhibition titled, Beyond the Barricades 1989.
+Qwazi also contributed towards the book, as well as the exhibition titled, Beyond the Barricades, in 1989.

-Today, Chris continues to capture compelling images for the Daily Sun.
+Today, Chris Qwazi continues to capture compelling images for the Daily Sun.